Dmytro-kur/ForceCalc/README.md

 torque[2] # we are interested in third component
 ```

-15. On the canvas we have a grid that rebuilds as we go out of range [20px, 50px].
-The cell size has minimum 20px and maximum 50px.
+15. On the canvas we have a grid that rebuilds as we go out of range [20px, 50px] for cell size.
+Cell has minimum 20px and maximum 50px.
 This property is achieved by **while** loop:
 ```
 # init_cell - absolute value in mm;